 FitBark lets you track your dog’s activity, sleep and behaviour and is compatible with your Fitbit or Jawbone, as well as your iPhone’s health app.
 Use it to keep track of how much you feed your dog and assess how often they should be exercising.
 It can also help you spot any potential health issues before they get serious, and can track how your dog’s treatment for a specific condition is going.
 FitBark also monitors how your dog’s getting along with the local dog walker or your friends if you’re at work or away on holiday.

-Since nothing strikes fear into the heart of any pet owner quite like the possibility of losing a beloved dog or cat, a GPS tracking collar like the Whistle or Tractive will help you locate your cat or dog, anytime, anywhere.
+Nothing strikes fear into the heart of any pet owner quite like the possibility of losing a beloved dog or cat.
+A GPS-tracking collar like the Whistle or Tractive will help you locate your cat or dog, anytime, anywhere.
 Tractive’s designs are waterproof, feature an integrated light and – for the aesthetically motivated – even come in a version that’s studded in Swarovski crystals.
 We all know there’s no reason to stop Fifi dressing in the style she’s become accustomed to.

 Playtime!
 Food!
 Fun stuff!

-For pet owners who don’t have the luxury of bringing their pets to work or working remotely, spending those eight hours plus away from Fido each day is torture.
+For pet owners who don’t have the luxury of bringing their pets to work or working remotely, spending those 8 hours+ away from Fido each day is torture.
 Which is why Petcube Play was invented: it’s an indoor pet camera that lets you check up on your pets when you’re out.
 The built-in laser toy lets you play around with your furry baby from afar, and there’s even a feature which allows you to talk to your pet.
 Because you know you want to.
 Petcube also has a remote feeding device, which spits treats out, and pet security options for every room in the house.
-Looking for a more low-key approach to pet security? iCam Pro is a free app (download from iOS here) that lets you keep track of your pooch or kitty from a distance.
+Looking for a more low-key approach to pet security? iCam Pro is a free app (get iCam Pro from iOS) that lets you keep track of your pooch or kitty from a distance.

 Nestle Purina Petcare might be known for producing pet food, but it’s also the go-to brand for super-fun, free pet games.
 Cat Fishing 2 lets your cat paw after the catch of the day, while Friskies Jitterbug encourages your cat to catch as many bugs as possible.
 And Game for Cats (also free), from Little Hiccup, is a cat-and-mouse, cat-and-laser and cat-and-butterfly chasing game.